Niall Thompson (soccer, born 1974)

-Niall Joseph Thompson (born 16 April 1974) is a English-Canadian soccer player and coach, who works currently as an assistant coach with Vancouver FC of the Canadian Premier League.
+Niall Joseph Thompson (born 16 April 1974) is a soccer coach and former player.
+Born in England, he represented Canada at international level.

 Club career

 Thompson moved to Canada, aged two, and later played for the Edmonton Brick Men and Winnipeg Fury in the Canadian Soccer League.
 He then played for the PSV Eindhoven youth team.
 He started his professional career as a trainee with Crystal Palace but after an unsuccessful spell moved to play for Colchester United, before returning to Canada for family reasons.
-Thompson played on for Montreal Impact, Seattle Sounders and Zultse VV, before returning to Canada again to play local football, while waiting for a visa which would allow him to play in the United States.
+Thompson played for Montreal Impact, Seattle Sounders and Zultse VV, before returning to Canada again to play local football, while waiting for a visa which would allow him to play in the United States.
 Seattle Sounders expressed interest in re-signing him, but could not due to visa issues.
 A friend contacted Micky Adams, then-manager of English Second Division side Brentford and Thompson signed for the club on non-contract terms in February 1998.
 After leaving the Bees in September 1998, Thompson went on to play for Vancouver 86ers, Airdrieonians, Bay Area Seals, Wycombe Wanderers, Montreal Impact and Vancouver Whitecaps.